jkomoros/adjacency-map/README.md

 The final value for a node has to reduce a potentially multi-entry array of numbers (e.g. if there are multiple edges of this type) down to a single number.
 This combiner will be run on the final result, reducing it to a single number.
 Any `CombinerType` is allowed; if not included, it defaults to `mean`.

+### groupCombine? : CombinerType

+When nodes are grouped into a group, the value for this property for the group will be calculated by calculating each node's value and them combining them with this combiner.
+If not provided it falls back on the combine property.

 ### calculateWhen? : 'edges' | 'always'

 Many values rely on there being edges to do their calculation (calculateWhen of 'edges').
 Some values rely only on other properties in values, or are just constants.
 If calculateWhen is 'always', then this value will be calcluated on a node even if there are no edges (explicit or implied) to this node.